 Search Terms Best Practices

-- Don’t be redundant – try not to simply repeat content in titles and bullets.
+- Don’t repeat content in titles and bullets, and don’t repeat words within the Search Terms fields.
 Try to expand on the most important terms of your product.

-- Include any abbreviations or common alternate names for your product or content.
+- Include any abbreviations or common alternate names and synonyms for your product or content.

 - Enter search terms in order of importance.